Can I get delivery today?

 They used sweet smelling Tussie Mussies (miniature garden posies) carefully crafted and designed posies of fresh picked florals - with each bloom holding their own coded meaning, full of symbolism.

 This nostalgic tradition has been revived today, with both the wedding of the Duke and Duchess of Cambridge with William and Kate choosing to bring personal touches, to their own Royal Wedding, by using the meaning of flowers as symbols to tell part of their story.
 Then in the marriage of Harry and Meghan becoming the Duke and Duchess of Sussex, again they used traditional blooms to share a secret story.
 Unique choices of blooms to tell their royal tales.

-The Victorian Language of Flowers was born from a strong need to communicate powerful emotions such as; love, hate and rejection..
+The Victorian Language of Flowers was born from a b need to communicate powerful emotions such as; love, hate and rejection..
 Expressing these emotions verbally was widely frowned upon and not readily permitted, in a society governed by strict social rules, where courtship always had a chaperone, and there were rules to be followed.

 In such a prim and proper society, suppressed human emotions became extremely motivating.
 Young couples hoping to court, looked cleverly for ways to overcome such stifling restrictions.
 How romantic to use flowers to share their deepest desires!
 Of course it won't surprise you to learn that the beautiful Rose has always meant Love and Romance!

 Cunningly, a system of "Floriography" was devised in which secret messages could be passed from one person to another, using the meaning of flowers.
 Messages of love, rejection and hate would pass through the social ranks daily and create great joy or heartbreak for the recipient, based on what blooms were included in their nosegay gifted by a beau, whether the flower was included in bud form or open, and even what colour the bouquet came in.